(This post is from 2016)

-A hearing test and appointment with an ENT confirmed that I’ve lost 80% of the hearing in my right ear.
+A hearing test confirmed that I’ve lost 85% of the hearing in my right ear.
 Just by opening my eyes at 7 am. three days ago.
 I mean, how random is that?

 The only known treatment is evil.
 Steroids.
-And I’m struggling with the side effects, beginning with the dose that was administered by injection directly into my ear.
-“Ouch” doesn’t begin to cut it.
+And I’m struggling with the side effects, beginning with the dose that was administered by injection DIRECTLY INTO MY EAR.

-But through it all, I’ve been surprisingly calm.
-I’m trusting that God’s got this and I’m trusting in the process of the treatment plan.
-The doctor says he thinks I’ll regain some of my hearing, maybe even most of it, but is doubtful I’ll get back to 100%.
-Oh yeah, and I have to have an MRI to rule out a tumor.
+The doctor says I could regain some of my hearing but is doubtful I’ll get back to 100%.
+Oh yeah, and I need an MRI to rule out a brain tumor.
 Minor detail.
 Okay so maybe I’m a little nervous.

 There is strength in community.
-There is a zone I can slip into while I struggle with this and I can settle in, catch their draft, and draw upon their strength when I need it.
+There is a lane into which I can slip while I struggle with this and I can settle in, catch their draft, and draw upon their strength when I need it.
 Even when it’s hard for me to ask for it.
 And it’s hard for me to ask for it all the damn time.

-I woke up three days ago, and for whatever reason was asked to lift this load for however long it takes.
-Thank you God that, although it felt like I had to lift it alone, I do not have to carry it alone.
+I woke up half deaf three days ago and for whatever reason was asked to lift this load for however long it takes.
+I’m grateful that, although it felt like I had to lift it alone, I do not have to carry it alone.

 I wrote this as part of a lovely tribe of writers for Five Minute Friday.